logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 When a custom "Hou Databox" node is created, the following steps occur behind the scenes:

 - A standard Houdini TOP Python node is generated.
-- The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the underlying logic.
+- The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the logic.
-- (If this is being done from a child Hou Databox package), it checks whether there is a parent package's default UI associated with the current package and, if so, builds the default UI.
-- (If this is being done from a child Hou Databox package), the current package's UI modifications are applied on top of the existing UI.
 - The PythonScript.txt "Hou Databox" snippets, containing both UI and logic, are split so that each editor is populated with the corresponding code.
 - The UI editor is executed, and the node's custom UI is built within the node interface.